Toyota Aygo hatchback review

 The second-generation Aygo is more spacious inside, thanks in part to being a little bigger on the outside.
 Despite the growth spurt, the running costs are still low and it remains Toyota’s smallest and cheapest model to buy.
 Toyota slimmed the Aygo range in May 2020, and now only five-door models are available, which matches many of its rivals.
 The Aygo faces stiff competition from the Kia Picanto, Hyundai i10 and the now electric Skoda Citigo, which are all worthy alternatives.

 The Aygo is closely related to the Citroen C1 and Peugeot 108.
 This means there are similarities, including the car’s 71bhp 1.0-litre petrol engine, but the Aygo is more stylish and has a longer warranty than those two cars.
-Although the range starts from under £12,000, go for the top x-clusiv trim and you’ll pay almost £15,000.
+Although the range starts from just over £12,000, go for the top x-clusiv trim and you’ll pay around £15,000.
 We’d recommend buying an Aygo from the lower end of the range, as the more expensive models stray into supermini price territory.

-The £9,600 entry-level model has now been discontinued, but it’s a fantastic proposition for those looking on the used market for a first car.
-Most Aygos will be sold with a five-speed manual gearbox, which is the better choice unless you really need the ponderous x-shift automatic.
+Most Aygos are sold with a five-speed manual gearbox, which is the better choice unless you really need the ponderous x-shift automatic.

-Independent crash-testing body Euro NCAP awarded the Aygo four out of five stars.
+Independent crash-testing body Euro NCAP awarded the Aygo four out of five stars in 2014.
 Electronic stability control, seatbelt reminders for the front and rear seats and ISOFIX child-seat mounting points for the outer two rear seats are fitted as standard.
 From summer 2020, the Toyota Safety Sense suite of safety kit was also included as standard.